 Until recently theses and dissertations (Masters and PhD) were only available in printed form.
 Now, worldwide, institutions are digitising their collections thus putting these resources into the public domain.
 See the centre column for information about UKZN's digitising project and the right hand column for access to national and international resources.

-Once at World cat Local, choose icatalogue and run a search.
+The search box on the main library page is for icatalogue.
+Type in details and run a search.
 When you get a results list, choose the theses option under format from the left hand column of the screen

 UKZN theses are listed first in the results.